Shipping Policy for eCommerce: An Ultimate Guide

 But, if you’re planning to rush into putting up that shipping policy on your website, beware of the common mistakes that can do more harm than good to your existing customer trust and revenues.

-- Avoid the ‘Copy and Paste’ technique: Yes, never ever try to copy paste some shipping policy that you found on the internet and belongs to some other brand.
+- Avoid the ‘Copy and Paste’ technique: Yes, never ever try to copy-paste some policy that you found on the internet and belongs to some other brand.

-- Reserve the scary for Halloween: Do not add scary elements such as ‘must’, ‘we shall not hold any responsibility’, ‘asap’, ‘not our concern’, ‘you are required’ etc. in your shipping policy.
+- Reserve the scary for Halloween: Do not add scary elements such as ‘must’, ‘we shall not hold any responsibility, ‘asap’, ‘not our concern’, ‘you are required’ etc. in your policy.
 Remember the idea behind is to make it easy for the customers, not scare them.

 - Simplicity is the best policy: Make your shipping policy simple, short and easy to understand.
 Use plain English, rather than fancy or rarely used terms.